Emotion Wheel – Identify and Understand Your Feelings

 Simple regulation practices

-A short list of simple, quick practices for self-regulation (like breathing, grounding, or prioritizing) that fit your current emotion.
+A short list of simple, quick practices for self-regulation (like breathing, grounding, or prioritizing) that fit your current state.

 spa